Oracle third-party support is:

 However, there are several contractual and licensing details to consider:

 - Potential Reinstatement Costs: Be aware that if, in the future, you decide to return to Oracle’s support (for example, to get a new upgrade or because you feel the need for Oracle’s assistance), Oracle imposes hefty reinstatement fees.
-This could include paying back support fees for the lapsed period, along with any penalties.
+This could include paying back support fees for the lapsed period and any penalties.
 Essentially, Oracle makes it financially painful to leave and come back.
 Factor this into long-term cost considerations – ideally, you should switch to a third-party solution only if you plan to use it for an extended period or until you completely decommission the Oracle system.

 This independent review helps you avoid biased advice and gives you confidence that you can safely proceed to third-party support without any legal issues.

-Third-Party Support Providers (Rimini Street vs. Spinnaker Support):
+Third-Party Support Providers (Rimini Street vs. Spinnaker Support)

 Over the past decade, a few third-party support firms have established themselves as leaders in supporting Oracle products.

 The two most prominent worldwide providers are Rimini Street and Spinnaker Support.
-Both offer services across Oracle’s portfolio, as well as support for other enterprise software, such as SAP.
-However, they have some differences in focus and approach.
+Both offer services across Oracle’s portfolio and support for other enterprise software, such as SAP.

 Below is a comparison of these providers: